Desmondfotock28/Quadcopter/README.md

 export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:"<acados_root>/lib"
 export ACADOS_SOURCE_DIR="<acados_root>"
 ```
-## Quadcopter Dynamics
+## Quadcopter
 <div align="center">
   <img src="https://github.com/Desmondfotock28/Quadcopter/blob/main/model.PNG?raw=true" alt="F450 Quadcopter 3d Model" height="300"><br>
   <sub><b>Figure1:</b> F450 Quadcopter 3D Model</sub>
 </div>

 The F450 quadcopter is a versatile platform well-suited for both control system design and vision-based navigation research.
-In this project, we explore advanced control strategies—specifically Nonlinear Model Predictive Control (NMPC) and PID controllers—to enable precise trajectory tracking under dynamic flight conditions.
+In this project, we explore advanced control strategies specifically Nonlinear Model Predictive Control (NMPC) and PID controllers to enable precise trajectory tracking under dynamic flight conditions.
 Building upon this control foundation, we further integrate visual SLAM (Simultaneous Localization and Mapping) using an Intel RealSense camera mounted on the drone.
 This fusion of control and perception aims to enable the quadcopter to navigate autonomously in GPS-denied environments, with potential applications in inspection, search and rescue, and exploration.
 The project combines simulation and real-world experimentation to validate the effectiveness of the proposed control and perception pipeline.

 # PID Controller Design for F450 Quadcopter System